-“I am ready to bath now.”
-She said as she walked passed Kenechukwu by the bathroom door, smelling of Hennessey.
+“I am ready to bath now,” she said as she walked pass Kenechukwu by the bathroom door, smelling of Hennessey.
 Kenechukwu perceived it, and held her.

 “What does that mean?”

 “I am a lion huh?
 I was born in August.
 Leo.
 It’s my English name.
 It’s signifies my horoscope.”

 She raised her eyes to his face, “It’s striking.
 The tattoo artiste is good,” she said.

 “The next one I’m gonna map will be your pretty face.
 A naked picture of you on my back.”